Mad Max: Fury Road: Filming

-In September 2013, it was announced that the film would undergo reshoots of the opening and closing scenes at the Citadel.
-The reshoots continued on 22 November 2013 at Potts Hill and Penrith Lakes in Western Sydney, and concluded in December 2013 at Fox Studios Australia.
+Filming went over budget and producers forced the film to wrap before any of the Citadel scenes had been shot.
+A change of leadership at Warner Bros. later allowed production to continue and the missing scenes be filmed.
+In September 2013, it was announced that the film would add pick-ups of the opening and closing scenes at the Citadel.
+Filming continued on 22 November 2013 at Potts Hill and Penrith Lakes in Western Sydney, and concluded in December 2013 at Fox Studios Australia.

 Miller invited playwright Eve Ensler to act as an on-set adviser.
 Impressed with the script's depth and what she saw as feminist themes, she spent a week in Namibia, where she spoke to the actors about issues of violence against women.
 According to Miller, 90% of the effects in the film were achieved practically.
-Both the Doof Wagon and the Doof Warrior's guitar are fully functional, and none of his scenes was rendered using CGI—even when the guitar shoots fire.
+Both the Doof Wagon and the Doof Warrior's guitar are fully functional, and none of his scenes were rendered using CGI—even when the guitar shoots fire.
 Second unit director and supervising stunt coordinator Guy Norris was in charge of over 150 stunt performers, some of whom were from Cirque du Soleil.
 Hardy later said he had a hard time seeing Miller's vision during production, which frustrated him.
 He understood after seeing the finished film, however, and started his Cannes press briefing with a lengthy apology to Miller, calling the director "brilliant".
+Theron and Hardy clashed on set during filming.
+Hardy would show up late to set frequently, disrupting the shooting schedule.